-I am a PhD Candidate in the Woodrow Wilson School for Public and International Affairs at Princeton University and a recipient of the Harold W. Dodds Fellowship (2016-2017), a competitive university-wide honorific fellowship that provides full funding.
+I am a Post-Doctoral Fellow at the Christopher H. Browne Center for International Politics at the University of Pennsylvania.
+Beginning in July 2018, I will be an Assistant Professor of Political Science at the University of California, Santa Barbara.
+I recently completed my PhD at the Woodrow Wilson School for Public and International Affairs at Princeton University.
 My research focuses on international institutions, with particular attention to compliance and market-driven enforcement, informal institutions and global governance, and dispute settlement mechanisms.
 Prior to graduate school, I worked at the State Department as a Presidential Management Fellow and at the FBI as an Intelligence Analyst.
 I am a graduate of Duke University.

 In my free time, I enjoy reading, writing, and running, and spending time with my family.
 I love to travel and try new foods, and am a passionate fan of Duke basketball.